Koala Fact File

-Their habitats are scrubland eucalyptus forests and low woodlands inland.
+Their habitats are scrubland eucalyptus forests and low woodlands.

 At birth the joey is very small, about the size of a large jelly bean, and weighs between .4 to 1 gm (.015 to .035 ounces).
 When the joey is born they can’t see or hear but they are quite strong.

 They will crawl from the birth canal over their mothers fur and into the downward facing pouch where they will attach themselves to one of the two teats in there.
 The mother holds the baby in the pouch by tightening the muscles at the top of the pouch so the joey will not fall out.
 The joey will stay in the pouch for the next six months drinking its mothers milk, and during this time they will grow ears, eyes and fur.

 After six months the joey will start to venture out of the pouch although it may climb back in from time to time to sleep or hide.
 At this time they also starting eating “pap” which the mother produces, it is high in micro-organisms and helps to get the joeys stomach ready to be able to digest eucalyptus leaves.

 The joey will stay with their mother for about another six months usually riding on her back before they become independent at about 12 months of age.